 Illinois is one of the strongest Midwest vacation states for travelers who want a mix of big-city travel, history, food, architecture, sports, Route 66, small towns, and outdoor escapes.

-It can be a Chicago museum and food weekend, Route 66 road trip, Springfield history getaway, Galena couples escape, Starved Rock hiking weekend, or Southern Illinois nature trip.
+It can be a Chicago museum and food weekend, a Route 66 road trip, a Springfield history getaway, a Galena couples escape, a Starved Rock hiking weekend, or a Southern Illinois nature trip.

 If your ideal trip includes Chicago skyline views, architecture tours, museums, deep-dish pizza, lakefront walks, Lincoln history, Route 66, charming towns, or scenic Midwest parks, Illinois should be high on your list.